UniversalDependencies/docs/_lt/dep/nsubj.md

 The subject is a logical agent indicating the actor or being that performs an action or experiences a state.
 The subject can be marked with the following labels: [csubj](), [csubj:pass](), [nsubj](), [nsubj:pass]() and is always governed by the predicate.
 The subject can be a noun, a pronoun, or, in the case of ellipsis, even an adjective or another part of speech.

-A nominal subject (nsubj) is a nominal which is the syntactic subject and the proto-agent of a clause.
+A nominal subject (`nsubj`) is a nominal which is the syntactic subject and the proto-agent of a clause.
 This nominal may be headed by a noun, or it may be a pronoun or, in ellipsis contexts, other things such as an adjective.

-nsubj (nominal subject) – a nominal subject (the proto-agent), that is, a noun or pronominal phrase (composed of one or more words) which serves as the syntactic subject of a clause.
-The governor of the nsubj relation is typically a verb.
-Nsubj may be a common noun, a proper noun, a personal pronoun, an indefinite pronoun viskas (“everything”), etc
+`nsubj` (nominal subject) – a nominal subject (the proto-agent), that is, a noun or pronominal phrase (composed of one or more words) which serves as the syntactic subject of a clause.
+The governor of the `nsubj` relation is typically a verb. `Nsubj` may be a common noun, a proper noun, a personal pronoun, an indefinite pronoun viskas (“everything”), etc.

 ~~~ sdparse
 Vaikas eina namo . \n A-child goes home .